-According to the Boston College Weston Observatory, in most parts of New England, there is a one in ten chance that a potentially damaging earthquake will occur in a 50-year time-period.
-Significant earthquake events in Revere are considered a "Very Low" frequency event that have a typical recurrence interval of greater than 100-years.
+Table 3-33: Historical Earthquakes in Massachusetts or Surrounding Area, 1727-2012 events in Revere are considered a "Very Low" frequency event that have a typical recurrence interval of greater than 100-years.
 Alternatively stated, the annual probability of an earthquake occurring in Revere is less than 1-percent.
 The probability of future events has not changed since the 2015 Update.